 “Do you know me?
 Really know me?”

-Billie Eilish asks listeners this question in a spoken word piece from her new album, Happier Than Ever.
-The interlude, “Not My Responsibility,” makes a powerful statement about the critical nature surrounding pop stardom and young womanhood.
-At 19 years old, these concepts have trailed the young star’s career since it first took off when she was just 14.
+At 21 years old, these concepts have trailed the young star’s career since it first took off when she was just 14.
 And despite the trials that fame has confronted the young star with so far, she’s never stood down from a good fight.

 From environmental activism to mental health, Eilish has used the harsh glare of the spotlight to her advantage, championing the causes most important to her and her generational peers.

-With seven Grammy Award wins and just two full albums released to date, the “Bad Guy” singer has solidified her voice as one to represent a new generation.
+With seven Grammy Award wins and just two studio albums released to date, the “Bad Guy” singer has solidified her voice as one to represent a new generation.
 From bedroom pop to world tours, how did the teen go from somber SoundCloud beats to radio-dominating songs of the summer?

 Billie Eilish Pirate Baird O’Connell was born in 2001 in Los Angeles, California, and grew up in a cozy bungalow, where she still lived until moving out in 2021.
 Her childhood home, where she and her brother recorded her hits, is a place of solace for Eilish, who still spends most nights there.